 In high-end race applications, drivers want rotors with the least amount of weight and that remain cool without warping or cracking.

-Rotors light in weight reduce not only reduce the overall weight of the car, but also reduce the rotational mass resulting in less energy needed to slow down the car.
+Rotors light in weight not only reduce the overall weight of the car, but also reduce the rotational mass resulting in less energy needed to slow down the car.

 Excessive heat is the enemy to reduced braking distances.
 Brake fade occurs when the rotors become too hot, their effectiveness weakens and stopping distance increases.
 The brake pads will not bite as hard and will begin to feel mushy.
 These characteristics are true for standard steel rotors, however, carbon ceramic rotors actually improve stopping distance once at temperature.